withaarzoo/Animated-Doraemon/README.md

 ## Author

-This code snippet is authored by [Aarzoo].
+This code snippet is authored by [Aarzoo](https://twitter.com/withaarzoo).

 ## License